safellama/plexiglass/README.md

 </p>
 <p align="center">a toolbox for testing against adversarial attacks in DNNs and LLMs. </p>

-## TL;DR
+## What is Plexiglass?

-This is a Python research toolbox which supports adversarial testing in deep learning.
+Plexiglass is a Python research toolbox which supports adversarial testing in deep learning.
 It has two modules: DNN and LLM.
 We currently support the following frameworks:

 ### DNNs
 - torch

 ### LLMs
-- openai api
-- cohere api
+- OpenAI

 Check out the `demo.ipynb` in the `demos` for usage examples.
 For development, use `make develop`.
 Contribute or report issues on the GitHub page.

+> [!NOTE]
+> Plexiglass is open-source: Please leave a star to support the project! ⭐

+## What is Adversarial Machine Learning?

+Adversarial machine learning involves manipulating input data to deceive machine learning models.
+In deep neural networks (DNNs) and large language models (LLMs), attacks include adding subtly modified inputs that cause incorrect model predictions or responses.
+These attacks exploit model vulnerabilities, testing their robustness and security.

 ## Installation